oat-sa/taohub-articles/articles/Test Runner Plugins/test-runner-plugins.md

 });
 ```
 We have implemented the `enable` and `disable` method, retrieved the current test runner instance using `this.getTestRunner()` and listen some events triggered by the test runner :
- - `renderitem` when an item is rendered to the test taker
+ - `renderitem` when an item is rendered to the test-taker
  - `unloaditem` when an item is removed from the screen
  - `enabletools` and `disabletools` are used to control whether all tools should be available, for example, when displaying a modal popup the tools should be _disabled_.

  The test runner provides much more useful events for the plugins, like
  - `loaditem` when the item data is retrieved (but the item isn't yet displayed)
- - `move`  or `skip` , so you know when the test taker move forward, or backward.
+ - `move`  or `skip` , so you know when the test-taker move forward, or backward.
  - `exit` or  `timeout` also pretty useful

 The complete list of events is available in the [test runner documentation](https://hub.taocloud.org/techdocs/tao-testqti/test-runner#events).